dfba/schema/README.md

 You should be aware of that the `Dfba\Schema\Manager` caches retrieved schemas to prevent fetching the same data multiple times.
 If you create new `Dfba\Schema\Manager` instances over and over again, you won't benefit from the cache.

-## Postgres, SQLite, SQL Server, etc.?
+## Postgres, SQL Server, etc.?
 Oh... yeah.
-MySQL is the only database currently implemented.
+MySQL and SQLite are the only databases currently implemented.
 I have extracted all the database specific code into it's own file, though.
 You want other databases implemented?
 Open an [issue](../../issues), or better yet: copy [src/MySqlSchemaFactory.php](../master/src/MySqlSchemaFactory.php) and do it yourself.
 It's not that hard!
 You can do it! :)